polin103109/fresher-react-js-task-olliyo/README.md

 ## PROJECT DESCRIPTION

-A responsive image gallery built with React JS.
+A responsive image gallery built with Vite + React JS.
 This gallery features reordering, deleting multiple images, and setting a feature image.
 It provides a seamless user experience and an attractive layout.

 ## Features